bsbhadwal/rag_qa_pipeline/README.md

   * `What does the <function_name> do?`
   * `Explain how a <feature> works?`
   * `What is the return type of <function>?`
+(See config.py for a comprehensive list of questions)

 3. Click the "Get Answer" button.
 4. The system will display the generated answer along with the source file references that were used as context.